m13253/FaithType/Readme.md

 ## Description

 Since Windows 10 version 1703 (Creators Update), its built-in TrueType renderer now supports vertical anti-aliasing.
-Despite there are only 4 levels of grayscale shade on each direction, it dramatically improves text rendering, especially for CJK languages.
+Although the new anti-aliasing mode is actually 16× SSAA, (still remarkably inferior than FreeType’s integration-based anti-aliasing,) it is much better than before, and dramatically improves text rendering, especially for CJK languages.
 Sadly, it is only enabled for selected fonts at selected sizes.

 By using this tool, you can enable vertical anti-aliasing for almost any TrueType outline font, also removing the embedded bitmap, to make the text